OpenNebula/docs/source/operations_guide/automatic_provision_management/drivers/aws.rst

 ``cloud_init``        NO        Generate ``cloud-init`` contextualization data if no custom ``userdata`` specified (default: ``no``).
 See :ref:`Cloud-init <ddc_driver_aws_cloudinit>`.
 ===================== ========= ===========

-and all the parameters supported by the :ref:`EC2 cloud-bursting <ec2g>` driver.
+.. todo:: Add ec2g guide parameters. (and all the parameters supported by the EC2 cloud-bursting <ec2g> driver.)

 .. _ddc_driver_aws_cloudinit: